Why Are Mental Health Professionals Called Shrinks?

 In 1949 a RKO film was released about the Jivaro Amazonian Tribe that was being observed in Peru and Ecuador, the tribe had a tradition of head shrinking that we now know was pretty common among Amazonian tribes.

+What is a shrink doctor?
 It’s likely the idea of head shrinking was somehow related to the act of psychiatry, perhaps alongside terms such as ‘problem shrinker’ which point to the idea that a psychiatrist can shrink your problems.
+Hence bunch of variations have been used such as shrink therapist, shrink doctor, shrink psychologist.

 Perhaps most notably, the first usage of ‘headshrinker’ or ‘shrink’ in the mainstream media was in a November 1950 issue of Time magazine which stated that anyone who predicted the success of the spaghetti western ‘Hopalong Cassidy’ would be sent to a ‘headshrinker’.